Aurelius Aegis

 Boundary-aware processing

-Processing and backup are designed to remain within the chosen boundary unless explicitly directed otherwise.
+Processing and backup are designed to remain within the chosen boundary unless the principal directs otherwise.

 Sovereign key control

-Key management is intended to respect residency, so that control does not silently migrate across borders.
+Key management is intended to respect residency, so that control does not migrate across borders unnoticed.

 Transparent location

-The design intends for principals to know where their data resides, recorded in the tamper-evident audit trail.
+The design intends for principals to know where their data resides, with the location recorded in the tamper-evident audit trail.

-Cross-region access is designed to remain compartmentalized and least-privilege.
+Cross-region access is designed to remain partitioned and confined to least privilege.

 Exit on the principal's terms